zuluana/Halia/README.md

 - **Multi-Dimensional**:  Halia is decoupled from the file-system.
 Code elements can be injected and joined to a module from multiple places.
 - **Extensibility**:  Halia is built to be extended.
 If you need one-off features in your module system, you can inject them without building a new module system.
 - **Introspection**:  We're building a suite of tools to visually and dynamically interact with Halia apps.
 This means adding, removing, building, and configuring "Plugins" using graphical tools with a tight feedback loop.

+### Pluggable Systems with DI

+In some cases, the the state of each dependency is set on construction, and it doesn't change much after that.
+A function typically depends on a module and it *uses* that module to accomplish a goal.

+However, when using DI to manage "Plugins", the *intention* is slightly different.
+The dependencies will still be injected into each module, but instead of simply *using* these dependencies to accomplish a goal, we can *modify* them.
+Because modules in this pattern may "inject" functionality into their dependencies, we call them "Plugins".

+###  API Modification

+Each dependency is still responsible for defining the initial API passed to its consumers.
+With the Plugin Pattern, its not unexpected for the API methods to change the dependency's *state*, and / or the *exported API itself*.

+> With the introduction of API Modification, we make a distinction between the "API Contract" and "API".
+The "API Contract" is a set of rules / conditions set by a Plugin, and it should remain unchanged.
+The "API", which includes the exported member functions and their associated functionality, is expected to change (within the confines of the API Contract).

+We call a Plugin "stable" if it's contract is well-defined and unbreakable.
+Conversely, if usage of a API can lead to a breach of contract (or the contract is ambiguous), we call the Plugin "unstable".
+As long as a Plugin is stable, we can still predictably use and extend its API.

+It's possible to be explicit about which types of APIs a Plugin exports.
+For example, one for *usage* and another for *modification*.
+However, Halia doesn't make this distinction, and a Plugin can export an API which does any combination of these things.

+With this pattern, it becomes easy to mix, match, and build new features.
+It's even possible to open your app for extension by external developers (like Wordpress does).

 ###  Plugin Incompatibility